gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 #### scp

 - `<boolean>` (default: `false`)
-- By default the deployment task will use basic authentication when connecting to the backend.
+- By default, the deployment task will use basic authentication when connecting to the backend.
 If the target system is ABAP Environment on SAP Business Technology Platform, this parameter needs to be set to `true`.

 #### service